Types of perfect matchings in toroidal square grids: Consistent Toroidal Systems

-\item \textbf{Inner Matching}: $O(R)$ is a collection of disjoint closed curves contained in $R$ which cover each node uncovered by $M_{A,B}\cup C$ and such that each curve $o$ of $O(R)$ satisfies: (1) $o$ is disjoint with $M_{A,B}\cup C$, (2) $o$ is the segment of a side of $R$ between two neighboring nodes, or $o$ intersects the boundary of $R$ in exactly one point, which is then a node.
+\item \textbf{Inner Matching}: $O(R)$ is a collection of disjoint closed curves contained in $R$ which cover each vertex uncovered by $\calP_{A,B}\cup C$ and such that each curve $o$ of $O(R)$ satisfies: \begin{inparaenum}[(1)] \item $o$ is disjoint with $\calP_{A,B}\cup C$, and \item $o$ is the segment of a side of $R$ between two neighboring vertices, or $o$ intersects the boundary of $R$ in exactly one point, which is then a vertex. \end{inparaenum}

 \item \textbf{Segments}: Connected components of $C\setminus (A\cup B)$ (respectively, $C\setminus A$, $C\setminus B$) are called \emph{segments} (respectively, $A$-segments, $B$-segments) of $C$ (see Figure~\ref{fig:parts}).
 The endpoints of a segment are the only one of its points that can belong to the boundary of $R$ (it follows that segments are disjoint).
-We will say that a \emph{segment is bi-colored} when located at its endpoints there are nodes of distinct color, otherwise we say the segment is mono-chromatic.
+We will say that a \emph{segment is bi-colored} when located at its endpoints there are vertices of distinct color, otherwise we say the segment is \emph{mono-chromatic}.

-We require that the nodes located at the endpoints of $A$-segments (respectively, $B$-segments) belong to $A_t$ if they are black and to $A_b$ if they are white (respectively, to $B_r$ if they are black and to $B_l$ if they are white). \end{itemize}
+We require that the vertices located at the endpoints of $A$-segments (respectively, $B$-segments) belong to $A_t$ if they are black and to $A_b$ if they are white (respectively, to $B_r$ if they are black and to $B_l$ if they are white). \end{itemize}